UmaisZahid/Indeed-Job-Scraper/README.md

 The web scraper searches through 100 pages of indeed job listings with those paramaters and returns a dataframe containing all the listings ordered by the "rating" metric based on the ordered list of keywords.

 You can also then output this dataframe as an excel sheet for convenience.

+_note_: Excel hyperlinks are limited to 255 characters.
+Many of the job URLs exceed this limit, as such they are formatted as strings in the excel output.